Žirje, Croatia

 The island is composed of two limestone ridges.
 Nestled between them is a fertile valley.
 The vegetation of the island is mainly composed of maquis shrubland, with some farm land in the central parts of the island.
 Main industries are agriculture (grapes, olives, plums, figs and sour cherries) and fishing.
-Fish is abundant in the waters around Žirje.
+Fish are abundant in the waters around Žirje.
 Tourism on Žirje has remained largely undeveloped in comparison to the other islands in the Croatian Adriatic.

 In the 12th and 13th centuries the island was defended by fortresses and walls constructed on the foundations of an earlier Byzantine fortress from the 6th century.
 Due to its use by the Yugoslav People's Army, the southern and south-western parts of the island were off limits to the islanders and visitors for nearly half a century.

 The ferry port on the island provides a link to the county seat Šibenik via the D128 route.

+Demographics

+In 2021, its population was 147.